Map-A-Droid/MAD-docs/contributing.rst

 Contributing to this Wiki
 ##############################

 .. note:: This article is about contributing pages and edits to this wiki.
-For contributing to MAD itself see :doc:`development`.

 You can fork this documentation from the `MAD-docs`_ GitHub repository and open pull requests for changes.